coloquium/kollokvium/README.md

 Colloquium (Latin colloquium) is a living, developing example / web application.

-A live exampled deployed at Heroku can be found here https://kollokvium.herokuapp.com/
+A live example is deployed at Heroku, you can find it here - here https://kollokvium.herokuapp.com/

-Post issues, questions, ideas or anything you may think of under issues in this repo.

 Regards
  Team Kollokvium